ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 3. A list of the species studied by the project
 4. Contact information for Principal Investigators and Points of Contact
 5. Related URLs including:
-	* for logged in users - a link to the project's private repository
+	* for logged in users (unless project is public) - a link to the project's private repository
-	* for logged in users - a link to the `Detection Extracts` subfolder in the project's repository
+	* for logged in users (unless project is public) - a link to the `Detection Extracts` subfolder in the project's repository
 	* a `stations` KML file containing the GPS locations of all stations
 	* a `deployments` CSV containing a summary of each deployment
+	* if a project is public - a KML and CSV file containing information regarding the projects tagged animal records
 6. A summary of all the projects who have been detected by the project and where those project's tags have been detected

 ## Project repository